I learned how to use Photoshop and Quark XPress on a Mac II and frequently produced copy for the student newspaper on Mac Classics.

 I bought an iPod Nano, a iPod Touch and I have an iPhone.
 I still use an old Mac Mini at work sometimes.

 Needless to say, I’m typing this on my MacBook – I’ve dropped it, twice, down a flight of stairs.
 It doesn’t have a mark on it.
+Use most other laptops and the difference in perceived quality is extraordinary.
 It doesn’t get viruses, it’s never crashed, it works with every device I’ve ever plugged into it.
 WiFi is a piece of cake.
 At night it glows, gently.

 I bought and used all these devices cos I like them.
 The interfaces knock most other products into cocked hats; they’re faster than most competitors and they look much nicer.